The latest updates on Swiss and international democracy

 - Not in Switzerland?
 A recent initiative at the regional level to lower the voting age was rejected by voters in Neuchâtel; currently, two of 26 cantons allow 16-year-olds to vote

-- Voting at 16external link?
+- Voting at 16?
 A Swiss opinion about how lowering the voting age could rejuvenate democracy

-- The Norway caseexternal link – read the report recently published by the government about the trials carried out on voting at 16 at the local level
+- The Norway case – read the report recently published by the government about the trials carried out on voting at 16 at the local level

 Is there anything else you’d like to hear about from the world of direct democracy?
 Anything we missed?
-Get in touch with our correspondents Domhnall O’Sullivanexternal link or Bruno Kaufmannexternal link
+Get in touch with our correspondents Domhnall O’Sullivan or Bruno Kaufmann